-Personally, I would try to add another town/place on this day, though some might also be interested in visiting San Gimignano, which is a famous village about two hours from Lucca.
-If you are in Italy for 14 days, you can add it (more on this later).
+I would try to add another town/place on this day, though some might also be interested in visiting San Gimignano, a famous village about two hours from Lucca.

 With Florence or Rome as your base, you have spent about six days in Italy so far – it is time for some beach time and a different side of Italy.

-DAY 8-10 IN ITALY: CINQUE TERRE AND PORTO VENERE
+CINQUE TERRE AND PORTO VENERE FOR 3 DAYS

-If you have two weeks in Italy, I would add another 2-3 days in Cinque Terre and Porto Venere – it is quite easy to get to Cinque Terre and Porto Venere from Florence.
+Depending on how many days you stay in Italy, I would add another 2 days in Cinque Terre and Porto Venere.
+It is quite easy to get to Cinque Terre and Porto Venere from Florence.